jinudaniel/emerald/_posts/2018-01-07-neural-network-scratch.md

 In this post we will implement a 2-layer neural network from scrtach using Python and numpy.
 We won't derive the mathematics but I will try to give you an intuition of what we are trying to accomplish.

 ### Generating a Dataset
-Let start by creating a dataset that we can use to train our neural network.
+Let's start by creating a dataset that we can use to train our neural network.
 We will make use of [scikit-learn](http://scikit-learn.org/){:target="_blank"} to create the dataset.
 {% highlight python linenos %}
 # import the necessary packages
 import numpy as np